 Contractor Safety Meetings

 In addition to our pre-job safety meetings, LINN periodically reviews safety expectations with our contractors to establish safety standards.
 The safety meeting topics are developed by each facility’s EHS representative and address issues such as incident reporting requirements, minimum personal protection equipment and lock-out/tag-out procedures.
 Contractors are also given our Contractor Environmental, Health and Safety Requirement booklet to review and are asked to sign and return their copy to signify their understanding of LINN’s safety culture.

 We perform several contractor validations each year in each location.
 Depending on risk, frequency of use and target activities, contractors are selected to review or audit environmental and safety procedures, giving a hands-on confirmation of expectations.

-To verify that our contractors are properly screened, we use a subscription service that allows us to review a contractor’s programs and performance before we enter into an agreement with him or her.
 All new vendors are screened.
 Additionally, we maintain an Approved Vendor List that serves as the main resource when hiring contractors.
 Companies on the Approved Vendor List have already been vetted through the service and our internal processes.